-Just as it’s introducing a new Sport Utility model in the Russian production line-up, Ford is counting on such vehicles to revive sales in Russia after a contraction in demand for sedans propelled a delivery drop, according to the head of the U.S. carmaker’s European operations.
+Just as it’s introducing a new Sport Utility model in the Russian production line-up, Ford wants the models to spur a sales revival in Russia after dwindling sedan demand triggered a delivery slump, according to the head of the US carmaker’s European operations.

-The US automaker, which makes the Focus compact and mid-sized Mondeo at a plant in Russia’s Leningrad region, posted a 19% plunge in nine-month sales in the country, more than double the 7% industry wide drop in the period, according to Association of European Businesses figures.
+Ford, which builds the Focus compact and mid-sized Mondeo at a facility in Russia’s Leningrad region, posted a 19% drop in nine-month figures, more than double the 7% industry wide slump in the period, according to Association of European Businesses figures.

-“It’s been a very quick shift from the vehicles which were successful historically,” such as the Focus, Stephen Odell, president of Ford’s European, Middle Eastern and African business, said in an interview in Moscow late yesterday.
+“It’s been a very quick shift from the vehicles which were successful historically,” such as the Focus, Stephen Odell, president of Ford’s European, Middle Eastern and African business, said in an interview in Moscow.
 “The segment which is growing in Russia is sport-utility vehicles.
 It’s fashionable to have SUVs.”

-The partnership between Ford and Sollers took over the U.S. company’s car plant in Vsevolozsk and builds models including the Explorer SUV and Kuga crossover in Elabuga in the Russian republic of Tatarstan.
-The Edge will be produced at another plant in Naberezhnye Chelny, also in Tatarstan, the companies said yesterday.
+The partnership between Ford and Sollers has a plant in Vsevolozsk and builds models like the Explorer SUV and Kuga crossover in Elabuga, Tatarstan.
+The Edge will be produced at another manufacturing facility in Naberezhnye Chelny, also in Tatarstan, the companies announced recently.

-With the addition of the EcoSport and the Edge, an offroader between the full-size Explorer and more compact Kuga, “we’ll have a complete portfolio of products in the growing SUV segment, actually way faster than you would’ve thought we’d be able to respond,” Odell said.
+With the production of the EcoSport and the Edge, “we’ll have a complete portfolio of products in the growing SUV segment, actually way faster than you would’ve thought we’d be able to respond,” Odell said.

-Russia’s car market will probably amount to about 2.8 million vehicles this year, versus projections exceeding 3 million units at the beginning of the year, Odell said, declining to specify forecasts for Ford.
+Russia’s car market could reach just 2.8 million vehicles this year, versus earlier forecasts that saw it exceeding 3 million units at the beginning of the year, Odell added, declining to provide detailed predictions for Ford.